-What’s more, perhaps these events have got you thinking about how it would be for your children to be taken into custody of strangers.
-And if not, let this be the moment you willingly feel the fear and decide to use your privilege of being able to make choices on behalf of your children to ensure their well-being and care by the people you want no matter what happens.
+This Mother’s day we are celebrating the beautiful mother and grandmother that Irene is, but it has us thinking about how it would be for your children to be taken into custody of strangers.
+And if you haven’t thought about it, let this be the moment you willingly feel the fear and decide to use your privilege of being able to make choices on behalf of your children to ensure their well-being and care by the people you want no matter what happens.

 Even though most people think that something like that could never happen to their family, they’re totally wrong.
-While your kids almost certainly won’t be taken into custody by U.S. border agents, your children could be taken into the care of strangers if something happens to you—even if your family or friends are on the scene.
+Take it from us!
+It is almost certain that your children could be taken into the care of strangers if something happens to you if you haven’t legally named guardians—even if your family or friends are on the scene.

 While it may seem like a long shot, the consequences are serious enough that you must consider the real possibility of what could happen and ensure you’ve taken right actions to protect your loved ones.
 Let’s say you and your spouse have gone out to dinner together and left the kids with a babysitter.
 But on the way home, you’re in a car accident.
 The police will get to your house, find your children home with a babysitter, and have no choice but to take your kids into the care of the authorities (strangers) until they can figure out what to do.